edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

 ## <a id="traffic-identification" />Identifying Traffic for Inspection {/*identifying-traffic-for-inspection*/}

-Restrict the set of traffic that will be screened by this Security App configuration by hostname, URL path, or both.
+Screen all traffic with this Security App configuration or restrict screening by hostname, URL path, or both.

 ### Host {/*host*/}